-The Company is subject to risks and uncertainties as a result of the COVID-19 pandemic.
-In March 2020, the World Health Organization characterized COVID-19 as a pandemic and the President of the United States declared the COVID-19 outbreak a national emergency.
-There are many uncertainties regarding the current COVID-19 pandemic, and the Company is closely monitoring the impact of the pandemic on all aspects of its business, including how it will impact its customers, patients that would benefit from procedures utilizing the Company's products, employees, suppliers, vendors, business partners and distribution channels.
-The capital markets and economics worldwide have been negatively impacted by the COVID-19 pandemic, and it is possible that it could cause a local and/or global economic recession.
-As such the Company's future results of operations and liquidity could be adversely impacted by a variety of factors related to the COVID-19 pandemic, including those discussed in the section entitled "Risk Factors" of this Quarterly Report on Form 10-Q. As of the date of issuance of these condensed consolidated financial statements, the extent to which the COVID-19 pandemic may materially impact the Company's financial condition, liquidity, or results of operations is uncertain.
+The Company is subject to risks and uncertainties as a result of the ongoing effects of the COVID-19 pandemic.
+There are many uncertainties regarding the current COVID-19 pandemic, and the Company is continuing to closely monitor the impact of the pandemic on all aspects of its business, including how it is impacting and how it may continue to impact its customers, patients that would benefit from procedures utilizing the Company's products, employees, suppliers, vendors, business partners and distribution channels.
+The capital markets and economies worldwide continue to be negatively impacted by the COVID-19 pandemic, including U.S. and global economic recessions.
+As such the Company's future results of operations and liquidity may continue to be adversely impacted by a variety of factors related to the COVID-19 pandemic, including those discussed or referred to in the section entitled "Risk Factors" of this Quarterly Report on Form 10-Q.

+As of the date of issuance of these condensed consolidated financial statements, the extent to which the COVID-19 pandemic may materially impact the Company's financial condition, liquidity, or results of operations is uncertain.
 Given the ongoing uncertainty of the scope and duration of the COVID-19 pandemic, the Company is currently unable to accurately estimate the scale and duration of the impact on its business, including procedure volumes, clinical activities and product development, and by extension the Company's financial results.